Translating Phrases to Expressions Explained: Definition, Examples, Practice & Video Lessons

 Division is often represented as a fraction or with a slash (/).
 Words like "quotient," "divided by," "per," or "out of" indicate division.
 For example, "11 divided by a number" translates to \)\frac{11}{x}\(, where \)x\( is the variable.

 Mastering the translation of verbal phrases into algebraic expressions enhances problem-solving skills and deepens understanding of algebraic concepts.
-Recognizing keywords and their corresponding operations allows for accurate and efficient formulation of expressions, which is fundamental in both academic and practical applications.
+Recognizing keywords and their corresponding operations allows for accurate and efficient expression formation, which is fundamental in applying algebra to various practical scenarios.